Architectural Preferences of the Federal Government in Ottawa

 Glass has started replacing concrete in the 1970s.
 This definitely helped create an effect of weightlessness.
 L'esplanade Laurier (1975) is a big government complex built at the time.

 Place du Portage III and IV (1978-79) in Gatineau across the Ottawa River.
-The complex looks so bad, the Government of Canada has decided to modernize it.
+The complex looks so bad, that the Government of Canada has decided to modernize it.

-The Bank of Canada Building (1979) with its "jungle" courtyard was named by the Royal Architectural Institute of Canada one of the top 500 buildings produced in Canada during the last millennium.
+The Bank of Canada Building (1979) with its "jungle" courtyard was named by the Royal Architectural Institute of Canada as one of the top 500 buildings produced in Canada during the last millennium.
 That's my favourite one.
 There was the Bank of Canada Museum before it was permanently relocated to a new building nearby in 2018.

 The Thomas D'Arcy McGee Building (1981).